GabrielBalabanResearch/TCRpower/README.md

 ![Example images](/testdata/readcounts_model.png)

 Based on the fitted model, you can calculate the probability of detecting a T-Cell in a sample given that you know the true T-Cell frequency, and the minimum number of reads mapping to a TCR that you require for a T-Cell to be considered "detected".

 ![Example images](/testdata/powercalc.png)

 # How to use the calculator
-Download the github repository, and make sure you have the required dependencies.
-Then run
+Download the github repository, and make sure you have the dependent packages installed that are listed below.
+The version numbers are known to be compatible with TCRPower, but other versions may work as well.

+* python 3.8.5
+* scipy 1.4.1
+* numpy 1.17.4
+* pandas 1.1.0
+* matplotlib 3.1.2
+* statsmodels 0.12.1
+* numdifftools 0.9.39
+* jupyter-notebook 6.1.5

+Once you have the dependencies you can run

 `python3 setup.py install`